🔍 공개 퀴즈 검색

 Unlike matter, energy in ecosystems:

-4. Flows in one direction and is lost as heat ✓
+4. Flows one direction and is lost as heat ✓

 Which ecosystem has the highest net primary productivity?